shreesinghal/TripleTrioGame/README.md

 TripleTrioModelListener is for the behaviors needed for a controller that listens and works specifically with the TripleTrio model.
 It allows the model to know specifics to which player is playing, where a card was placed, and that the game state has been updated.
-We ensured that the ai player only calculates the move, and all other functions of the ai player is the same as a human.
+We ensured that the ai player only calculates the move, and all other functions of the AI player is the same as a human.
 This was achieved through the AbstractGUIController class, which both controllers use.

+Homework 8 Notes:
+We created adapter classes for the View.
+Since the view takes in their model, we also created an adapter for the model.
+In the process of creating the model adapter, we had to create listener, card, cell, and player adapters as well.

+However, some methods could not be adapted.
+Therefore,

+There were some